foxonom/core/docs/Headzoo-Core-ErrorHandler.md

 ### Headzoo\Core\ErrorHandler::isHandlingUncaughtException
 Returns whether the given exception is being handled

+Returns true when the given exception is one of the exceptions being handled for the given running environment.
+Otherwise false is returned.
+The $exception argument can be a class name or object.

 Uses the currently running environment when none is given.

 Examples: